The Top 5 Best Pre-Workout Ingredients

 What is it?
 The most popular stimulant in the world, caffeine is probably the only ingredient on this list that everyone will have heard of.

 What does it do?
 A better question would be what doesn’t it do?
 Caffeine has been shown to increase metabolism , increase fat oxidation , improve sporting performance , increase power , and lower the rate of perceived exertion (how easy you find an exercise) .
-It can also lower fatigue, and increase adrenaline which will make you feel more awake and energised during your workout.
+It can also lower fatigue, and increase adrenaline which will make you feel more awake and energized during your workout, along with other benefits.

 Best Dose: Most scientific studies use between 3 and 5mg/kg of bodyweight.
 So a 60kg person could use anywhere from 180mg (3mg/kg) to 300mg (5mg/kg) depending on their tolerance and other factors.